 Scrooge had it right from a budgeting point of view.
 He knew that the best way to achieve financial success over the Christmas period was to be antisocial.
-According to A BMO survey released last year, the average Canadian spends an extra $1,400 at Christmas time, so by my calculation, the average family could save $5600 this Christmas if they followed old Ebenezer’s Christmas plan.
+According to A BMO survey released in 2014, the average Canadian spends an extra $1,400 at Christmas time, so by my calculation, the average family could save $5600 this Christmas if they followed old Ebenezer’s Christmas plan.

 The only equipment required would be a little record book in which to keep track of two sets of figures.
 The first set would be a running total of “extra expenses” incurred this Christmas.

 Christmas advertising can be so suggestive that it is important to do everything possible to avoid mass marketing.
-Instead of watching the Christmas movies on TV, borrow the same ones from the library.
-Homemade gifts for last minute visitors are wonderful: Jams and jellies, cookies and candies, graham cracker houses and, if you have children who you can put to work – clothes peg Christmas decorations.
+Instead of watching Christmas movies on TV, borrow the same ones from the library.
+Homemade gifts for last-minute visitors are wonderful: Jams and jellies, cookies and candies, graham cracker houses and, if you have children who you can put to work – clothes peg Christmas decorations.

 The next Christmas expense to shine a light on is travel.
-Our friends, the Average family, spend $360 per person on this.
-Some of these costs would be done with travel expenses; fares and gas.
+Our friends, the average family, spend $360 per person on this.
+Some of these costs would be done with travel expenses, fares and gas.
 Fortunately, much of this expense would include those incidentals that can be avoided with a bit of planning.
 Compare the expense of fast food breakfasts and lunches with packing a cooler of favourite foods and everyone’s favourite drinking box or canned drink.
-Compare the expense of packing colouring books and crayons to buying the service station “I’m bored” offerings.
+Compare the expense of packing colouring books and crayons to buying the service station’s “I’m bored” offerings.

 The “Lucky Escapes” total represents your gift to yourself.
 What a wonderful Christmas Present.

 Keep this precious little record book in a safe place for next year, change its name to The Book of Christmas Past and start all over again.